Sector Rotation Strategy – What Is It? | Do Stock Rotational Systems Work?

 Stock and sector rotations are easy to implement quantitatively:

 The main advantage of sector and stock rotation is that you can do it 100% quantitatively.
 There is no need to read financial papers and guess which direction any financial assets is heading.
 It’s practically impossible to forecast forex rates, interest rates, CPI, or whatever macro number that is the main focus at any moment.
 The best guess is that stocks will continue rising over the long-term.

 A model needs to be simple for investors to follow, and mechanical to remove subjective decision-making and subsequent behavioral mistakes.
 By using mechanical strategies we can exploit other investors’ mistakes to soak up the elusive alpha.
-Someone else’s loss is some else’s gain!
+Someone else’s loss is someone else’s gain!

 Stock and sector rotation is simple:

 It might sound not very easy, but mostly the rotational strategies can be kept simple to work.
 Many investors dismiss it because they sound too simple and naive.
 However, Meb Faber has published many solid strategies that are so simple even your grandma can use them.

 Just like the metaphor with the warehouse further up in the article, you want to keep your inventory as efficiently as possible.

 The main disadvantages of stock and sector rotation (the cons):